emmastac/RERD-tool/README.md

 What is it?
 -----------

-RERD tool supports a model-based system design using BIP models.
+RERD tool supports early validation of requirements and a model-based system design using BIP models.
 RERD's website is at https://emmastac.github.io/RERD-tool/

 Latest Version